Chapter 9: Free Radical Substitution Reaction of Alkanes

 Answers to Chapter 9 Practice Questions

 For an alkane with only one type of hydrogen, the problem of isomeric mixture can be prevented since only one product is produced.
-For the following chlorination of cylclopentane, only one monochloride is produced.
+For the following chlorination of cyclopentane, only one monochloride is produced.

 ""

-Figure 9.4c Chlorination of cylclopentane
+Figure 9.4c Chlorination of cyclopentane

 9.4.2 Multichlorination

 Although we assume that chlorination occurs once, as the last section discusses, this is not the actual case.
 A common issue with chlorination is that multiple substitution always happens.
-A simple example is the chlorination of methane, in which a mixture of multiple chlorination products are obtained, as we learned before.
+A simple example is the chlorination of methane, in which a mixture of multiple chlorination products is obtained, as we learned before.

 CH4 + Cl2 = CH3Cl + CH2Cl2 + CHCl3 + CCl4 +HCl (multi-chlorination products are possible for the reaction)